turboblack/HamsterCMS/README.md

 https://old.net.eu.org/win95/admin.php - admin panel (login password)

-This assembly works on PHP 5 or 7 versions
+This assembly works on PHP 5,3 to 7,4 versions

     No database required!
     You only need one file to work!